 The software typically allows users to load data housed in spreadsheets or databases.
 The GIS technology then takes this data and distributes it across the map.
 In addition to tracking the health of populations and hotspots for specific types of diseases, GIS is used in weather forecasting, marketing campaign analyses, social media listening projects and much more.

 The data pool from which GIS software can build maps is increasing with the proliferation of smartphones, which often have a number of applications that share location-tagged data.
 This trend has helped spark growing interest in GIS.

-For more information, read the Whatis.com
+For more information, read the Whatis.com definition of GIS.

 David Goodman, M.D., professor of pediatrics and health policy at the Dartmouth Institute for Health Policy and Clinical Practice, spoke about geographic information systems (GIS) at the recent Esri Health GIS Conference held in Boston.
 He said GIS software can help health organizations stamp out costly and potentially dangerous variations in care delivery.

 In the mid 1990s, Goodman and his team started using GIS tools to map out the differences between how patients are treated in various regions.
 The initiative, which became known as the Dartmouth Atlas of Health Care project, first looked at how well doctors were following treatment guidelines for heart attacks across the country.